 2. An effective astringent

 Enlarged pores steal the natural beauty of your skin.
-If you have concerns like open pores, you can turn to salicylic acid and it can be a game changer.
+If you have concerns like open pores, you can turn to salicylic acid serum and it can be a game changer.
 It is an effective astringent that helps tighten the pores and manage sebum production.

 It targets concerns like open or blocked pores and excess oil, giving you youthful skin.
 You should use a face toner enriched with salicylic acid to give your skin a gush of hydration and compensate for losing essential oils.